-Self-expanding stent shows benefit in study-Stentys
+Self-expanding stent shows benefit in study: Stentys

-PARIS, March 9 (Reuters) - Stentys said on Saturday that a study has shown its self-expanding stents for keeping blood vessels open have lower mortality rates than other conventional devices.
+PARIS (Reuters) - Stentys said on Saturday that a study has shown its self-expanding stents for keeping blood vessels open have lower mortality rates than other conventional devices.

 The French medical technology firm said the study paves the way to new markets for its tiny mesh tubes - which unlike conventional stents fit into the contours of blood vessels, change shape and adapt their diameters as vessels dilate and initial clots dissolve.

 "The next step is to open other markets in Europe and in the Middle East, Latin America and maybe Asia," Chief Executive Gonzague Issenmann told Reuters.

 Stentys said it also aims to break into the $3 billion U.S. market, the world's largest for stents.